tommyod/paretoset/README.md

 The disadvantage of scalarization is that objectives must be weighted a priori.
 The Pareto set contains every value that could be obtained by scalarization, but also values possibly not found by scalarization.

-## Example - Skyline queries for data analysis and insight
+## Examples - Skyline queries for data analysis and insight

+### Hotels that are cheap and close to the beach

 In the database context, the Pareto set is called the *skyline* and computing the Pareto set is called a *skyline query*.
 The folllowing example is from the paper "*The Skyline Operator*" by Börzsönyi et al.